MadBoulder/BetaLibrary/README.md

 # BetaLibrary
 Your complement to bouldering guides.
 Check the beta provided by [MadBoulder](https://www.youtube.com/channel/UCX9ok0rHnvnENLSK7jdnXxA).
-Powered by [Flask](http://flask.pocoo.org/) and [Folium](https://python-visualization.github.io/folium/).
+Powered by [Flask](http://flask.pocoo.org/) and [Folium](https://python-visualization.github.io/folium/), with a little help from [Flask-Caching](https://flask-caching.readthedocs.io/en/latest/#).

 You can check a preview at: http://madboulder.azurewebsites.net/